 Known as the longest-running free haunt in the city, Bernie Baxter’s offers something the other attractions don’t.
-Before you go, check out the story behind this year’s attraction, called “Frederick’s Flicks.”
+Each year, the show is based around a different theme.
+Stay tuned for this year’s theme.

 Location: 44 Vivian Ct., New Orleans, LA 70131, Algiers

 Price: Free; donations accepted